isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-03-19-Second-Reading-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-and-Finance-on-Criminal-Justice-Reform-Bill-and-Evidence-Amendment-Bill.md

 {:start="49"}
 49. We have discussed this proposal with the Courts, and they are supportive.

+*<u>Streamlining pre-trial procedures in the High Court – extending the transmission procedure to replace the committal hearing procedure</u>*

 <ol start="50">
 <li>Under the present law, cases triable in the High Court must first go through a procedure called a Committal Hearing, before the case is put before the High Court.
 <ul>